GeiserX/genieacs-docker/README.md

 ```

 To log into the container, issue the command `docker exec -it genieacs /bin/bash`.
 If you happen to be managing this setting in your company, better to have some knowledge of Docker.

+The UI will be available at port `3000`.
+You will see a wizard where you can configure GenieACS according to your needs.

 ### Use of the Vagrantfile
 If you want to use GenieACS inside a VM you have a Vagrantfile ready to be deployed in VirtualBox.
 Although the use of Vagrant alongside VirtualBox is more development-oriented, it can be used along with your private Hyper-V or VMware cluster too, if you change the Vagranfile accordingly.